Towards a Stringy Description for the $Q\bar Q q\bar q$-Quark System: More on the potentials and

 What makes the lattice approach less attractive is that it is difficult to say whether the system can be thought of as a compact tetraquark or as a pair of mesons.
 As we have just seen, this question can be answered in the framework of the string model.
 Now for completeness let us show how to construct the potential $V_1$ in this range of quark separations.
 Consider the model Hamiltonian

 where $\Theta$ describes the strength of the mixing between the compact tetraquark state and two mesons.
 The potential is given by the smallest eigenvalue of ${\cal H}$.
 Explicitly,

 In principle, $\Theta$ can be computed from a correlator of the operators corresponding to these two states, but currently this is out of our reach.
 So, we treat $\Theta$ as a free parameter and find its value by the best fit of our prediction to the parameterization suggested from lattice QCD.
-In Fig.\ref{MW} we plot $V_1$ vs $\ell$.
-There are two things worth mentioning here.
+In Figure \ref{MW} on the left we plot $V_1$ vs $\ell$.
+There are two things worth

+mentioning here.
 The first is a visible deviation between the solid and dashed curves on the interval $0.08\lesssim\ell \lesssim 0.28\,\text{fm}$.
 In our opinion, it is early to speak about the real reasons for this as the lattice data are very limited.
 The second is a falloff at large $\ell$.
 It is power law for \eqref{V1MW} with $\Theta=const$, but exponential for \eqref{latticeV1}.
 Of course, one can get the desired exponential falloff by taking $\Theta$ as a Gaussian function with a pick at $\ell=\boldsymbol{\ell}_{\2Qq}$ but it will require one addition parameter (a Gaussian width).